Ruby Programming Course

-We know your time is limited and important.
-We'll be good stewards of your attention.
-In each video, we get right to the point and focus on a particular aspect of Ruby.
-The videos are a combination of instruction, live-coding, and animated visuals.
+The videos are a combination of guided instruction, live-coding, and animated visuals.
 You'll see exactly how we write a Ruby program incrementally, from start to finish.
 You can stop, rewind, and rewatch each video as often as you like and at your own pace.

 It's been our experience that developers don't want the practice code in the workbook to be exactly like the example code we write in the videos.
-So instead, in the videos we build a different, yet very similar app, than the one you build in the workbook exercises.
-Doing so leads to a learning environment where your brain is engaged by creating more comparisons and associations.
-As an added bonus, at the end of the course you can draw from the code of two full-featured Ruby apps.
+So instead, in the workbook exercises you'll build a different, yet similar, app to the one we build in the videos.
+That not only makes it more fun for you, it also engages your brain more by applying what you learned in a slightly different context.
+As an added bonus, at the end of the course you can draw from the code of two full-featured Ruby programs.

 Proof of Completion

 When you've completed the course, you can easily showcase your accomplishment by sharing the link to your personal alumni page.

 After purchasing your first online course, you immediately become a Pragmatic Studio alumni and get 25% off all subsequent courses!